|

 Why

 are some programs banning the use of Time-Out?
-Wasn't this touted as
+Wasn't this touted

-for making mistakes in their behavior, relying on blame and shame to
+punishing children for making mistakes in their behavior, relying

-bring children "back into line."
-Does Time-out impose external
+on blame and shame to bring children "back into line."
+Does

-control thus inhibiting children's ability to learn from their mistaken
+Time-out impose external control thus inhibiting children's ability

-behavior and develop internal controls?
-The discussion will then turn
+to learn from their mistaken behavior and develop internal controls?

-to alternative guidance techniques that help children learn positive
+The discussion will then turn to alternative guidance techniques that

-alternatives from their mistakes, reduce mistaken behavior, and resolve
+help children learn positive alternatives from their mistakes, reduce

-conflict without punishment.
+mistaken behavior, and resolve conflict without punishment.

 1.5 - 2 hours (return to topic menu)